Classes

 Summer 2023 will feature three sessions of camp with different activities each week!
 Camp will take place from 9:00 am to noon, Tuesday through Friday.

 Session 2: July 11-14.
+(Now Full.
+Ask about our wait list.)

 How to Participate